torvalds/linux/Documentation/scsi/arcmsr_spec.rst

-The following are command code defined in raid controller Command code 0x10--0x1? are used for system level management, no password checking is needed and should be implemented in separate well controlled utility and not for end user access.
+The following are command code defined in raid controller Command code 0x10--0x1? are used for system level management, anal password checking is needed and should be implemented in separate well controlled utility and analt for end user access.
 Command code 0x20--0x?? always check the password, password must be entered to enable these command::